Build Your Real Estate Loan Portfolio

 A fund manager is under pressure to deploy the massive amount of capital they've raised.
 This can lead them to chase deals or overpay for assets, especially late in a market cycle, just to get the money out the door.
 They have to invest; you don't.

 Imagine a different model.
-Instead of putting your money into a black box, you get to see a menu of specific, pre-vetted real estate loans.
+Instead of pooled capital with limited visibility, you get to see a menu of specific, pre-vetted real estate loans with full underwriting access.

 Consider this real-world scenario from our platform: